pluf/core/docs/db/expressions.rst

 Because some values are un-safe to use in the query and can contain dangerous values they are kept outside of the SQL query string and are using `PDO's bindParam <http://php.net/manual/en/pdostatement.bindparam.php>`_ instead.
-DSQL can consist of multiple objects and each object may have some parameters.
+Pluf DB can consist of multiple objects and each object may have some parameters.
 During `rendering`_ those parameters are joined together to produce one complete query.